miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 1. uml diagram for layered architecture more entities than needed - will be uploaded
-2. how to implement statistics us
+2. how to implement statistics using data transfer object move between layers
+3. implement undo/redo using command degin pattern
+4. review of the design patterns that we have already seen (memento, layered architecture, iterator, command design pattern for undo/redo)